Fuller's earth: Historical significance

 Fulling is an important step in the production of woolen garments, and can be traced back to ancient times.
 Cuneiform texts from Mesopotamia mention a raw material, im-bab-bár (𒅎𒌓, gaṣṣu: 'gypsum, plaster'), literally "white earth", which was delivered to fullers for the finishing of cloth.
 There are several Biblical references to fulling (2 Kings 18:17; Isaiah 7:3 and 36:2; Malachi 3:2; Mark 9:3), but the materials used to whiten the fabric are not specified.
 Pliny the Elder mentions several types of fuller's earth (creta fullonia in Latin) from a variety of locations, each with different properties and therefore different uses.

 The first references to fulling mills are from Persia, and by the time of the Crusades in the late eleventh century, fulling mills were active throughout the medieval world.

 The use of fuller's earth across the Indian subcontinent dates back to at least 1879.
-While its household use and transportation by local carts in the Sindh region predates the 1800s, export by rail was first recorded in 1929 in British India.
+While its household use and transportation by local carts in the Sindh region of Pakistan predates the 1800s, export by rail was first recorded in 1929 in British India.

-The prospective value of Fuller's earth is a significant plot point in the Sherlock Holmes story, The Adventure of the Engineer's Thumb by Arthur Conan Doyle.
-In the tale, the titular engineer undertakes a seemingly spurious repair commission for an outlandish sum, accepting his client's explanation that the potential profit from Fuller's earth warrants both the expense and total secrecy.
-The adventure is set in 1889, implying that the Fuller's earth was then well-known as a lucrative commodity, 'only found in one or two places in England.'
+The value of fuller's earth is a plot point in the Sherlock Holmes story "The Adventure of the Engineer's Thumb" (1892).
+In the story, an engineer is paid an outlandish sum to repair a hydraulic press, accepting his client's explanation that the potential profit from fuller's earth warrants both the expense and total secrecy.
+The adventure is set in 1889, implying that fuller's earth was then well-known as a lucrative commodity, "only found in one or two places in England".

+Production

 Uses

-In addition to its original use in the fulling of raw fibers, fuller's earth is now utilized in a number of industries.
-Most important applications make use of the minerals' natural absorbent properties in products sold as absorbents or filters.
+Fuller's earth is utilized in a number of industries.
+Most important modern applications make use of the minerals' natural absorbent properties in products sold as absorbents or filters.